UCL/rsd-engineeringcourse/session02/02licensing.md

 >purposes, but only to eligible users of the software (for example, to another university
 >student or faculty to support joint academic research).

-###Academic License Proliferation

 Please don't do this.
 Your desire to slightly tweak the terms is harmful to the future software ecosystem.
-Also,

-* Unless you are a lawyer, you cannot do this safely!*
+Also, *Unless you are a lawyer, you cannot do this safely!*

 ###Licenses for code, content, and data.